Potamon fluviatile: Italy

-Potamon fluviatile is widely distributed in much of mainland Italy, especially in the provinces of Trento, Lombardy, Veneto, Liguria, Tuscany, Umbria, Lazio, Campania, Apulia, and Calabria, as well as on the island of Sicily.
+Potamon fluviatile is widely distributed in much of mainland Italy, especially in the regions of Lombardy, Veneto, Liguria, Tuscany, Umbria, Lazio, Campania, Apulia, and Calabria, as well as on the island of Sicily.
 Although it used to be found as far north as Lake Garda, P. fluviatile no longer occurs north of the River Po.

 In 1997 a population of P. fluviatile was discovered under the ruins of Trajan's Forum in the heart of Rome, living in canals built by the Etruscans which connect to the Cloaca Maxima.
 Based on a genetic analysis, which demonstrated that these crabs were similar to those in Greece, researchers believe that they had been brought by the Greeks before the founding of the city, some 3000 years ago.
 The crabs' unusual size, up to 12 cm, and longevity (up to 15 years) are also interpreted as evidence of a long-established population, by analogy with island gigantism.